 What if I haven’t filed FBARs for multiple years?

 If you didn’t know about your FBAR filing requirements or can otherwise show you acted non-willfully, you may qualify for streamlined offshore disclosure and avoid harsh penalties.
-Download our free checklist to see if you qualify.

 If you didn’t file and your actions were willful, you should call a tax attorney right away to discuss your options.
 You may be able to use the Voluntary Disclosure Program.
 While there are no guarantees, this program typically allows you to avoid criminal charges in exchange for paying IRS penalties.